qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 |options| Some basic options for QGIS can be selected using the
 :guilabel:`Options` dialog.
 Select the menu option :menuselection:`Settings -->`
 |options| :menuselection:`Options`.
+You can modify the options according to your needs.
+Some of the changes may require a restart of QGIS before they will be effective.

-The tabs where you can customize your
-options are described below.
+The tabs where you can customize your options are described below.

 General Tab
 -------------